OpenNebula/docs/source/integration/infrastructure_integration/devel-cloudbursting.rst

 Create the Driver Folder and Implement the Specific Actions
 --------------------------------------------------------------------------------

 Create a new folder inside the remotes dir (/var/lib/one/remotes/vmm).
-The new folder should be named “providet\_name”, the name specified in the previous VM\_MAD arguments section.
+The new folder should be named “provider\_name”, the name specified in the previous VM\_MAD arguments section.

 This folder must contain scripts for the supported actions.
 You can see the list of available actions in the :ref:`Virtual Machine Driver guide <devel-vmm_action>`.
 These scripts are language-agnostic so you can implement them using python, ruby, bash...